SebDelSab/advanced-sheet/README.md

 #### nglview

 When adding this property inside the html element, allow the component to make a ngl representation of the .pdbFile that was passed to the component

+#### max_window

+With this property you can define the number of tab you want to see at the same time.
+If the number of tab is larger than the total number of tab, arrows will appear allowing to navigate inside the tab that are shown and the tab that are hidden.
+By defalut, this property equals 3.

+#### max_char

+This property allows to choose a maximum number of characters inside a row of the data's table.
+If this value is exceeded, the row will be shortened with the max_char first characters and "..." after them.
+If you then hover your mouse on the shortened row, a tooltip with the complete row will appear.

 ### Events

 Once the advanced-sheet is loaded, the event sheetLoaded is emitted.
 Once it is emited, you can pass data to the advanced-sheet component earlier.